verhyppo/question_mark/projects/mimical_thus/README.md

 Bonus
 - Github project
-- Wrap application into electron application
+- Wrap application into electron application.
+Electron is a js framework to build cross-platforms desktop applications: https://www.electronjs.org/
-- The application uses OpenID authentication by using Microsoft Identity Platform.
+- The application uses OpenID authentication by using Microsoft Identity Platform, or a social login of choice